Antaris/RazorEngine/CONTRIBUTING.md

 ## Contributing (General)

+If you want to send a bug report just open a new issue!

-Just fork the project an send a pull request to discuss and merge the changes.
+Otherwise just fork the project an send a pull request to discuss and merge the changes.
+If you want to discuss the changes beforehand you can open a new issue.
+Even better when there is already an open issue marked as [up-for-grabs](https://github.com/Antaris/RazorEngine/labels/up-for-grabs).
-Please send the pull request against the `master` branch.
+Please send the pull request against the `master` branch and mention an already existing issue (if present).
-The branching model in http://nvie.com/posts/a-successful-git-branching-model/ is used.
-However the naming differs: `develop`is called `master` and `master` is called `releases` in RazorEngine.

 ## Contributing Documentation